For more detailed information, please change to the German version of this website.

 Orchestral Instruments Bachelor

-15 March – 15 April for the winter semester
+15 March till 15 April for the winter semester

 • special musical talent

-All steps mentioned in the following must be taken within the application deadline of the respective study program.
-It is recommended that you apply as early as possible within the application deadline so that you can clarify any questions that may arise with our StudyGuide in good time.
+All of the steps listed below must be completed within the application period for the respective study programme.
+We recommend that you submit your application as early as possible within the application period so that you can clarify any questions that may arise with our StudyGuide in good time.

-1. Register and verify your identity (if you have not already done so in the past) in the Campusmanagement-Portal of the UdK Berlin: https://my.udk-berlin.de
+• Register and verify your identity (if you have not already done so) on the UdK Berlin application portal: https://my.udk-berlin.de

 IBAN: DE 72 1009 0000 8841 0150 46